The warning signs of breast cancer and when to be screened

 Know what to look for

 Regular breast self-exams, along with knowing the early warning signs of breast cancer, are key for early detection.
 If breast cancer is found during a screening exam, it’s more likely to be smaller and less likely to have spread outside the breast, the American Cancer Society explains.
-Some things to look out for include:
+Five symptoms to look out for include:

 Although it’s less common, men can get breast cancer too.
 If you or a loved one notice any of these changes, it is important to schedule an appointment with your primary care physician (PCP) or OB-GYN as soon as possible.
 Your doctor will order appropriate testing.